m-Powered/Network-Security-Improvements-to-Compute-to-data/README.md

 **There will be two deliverables for the Ocean DAO (Round 7)**

 **Milestone #1**
-A public repository will be made to these Ocean components: allowNetworkAccess: boolean - if algo pod has network access during compute (not implemented yet in C2D) as per this [GitHub issue](https://github.com/oceanprotocol/multi-repo-issue/issues/90#issuecomment-804264134/) to help other development teams implement tighter security protocols.
+A public repository will be made to these Ocean components: allowNetworkAccess: boolean - if algo pod has network access during compute (not implemented yet in C2D) as per this [GitHub issue](https://github.com/oceanprotocol/multi-repo-issue/issues/90#issuecomment-804264134/ "allowNetworkAccess: boolean - if algo pod has network access during compute (not implemented yet in C2D)") to help other development teams implement tighter security protocols.
 *Expected Completion Date: July 19, 2021*

+## Update: Status - Completed Milestone 1 ##
 The code that we published to fix **allowNetworkAccess** and complete **Milestone #1** can be found [here](https://github.com/mPowered-io/operator-engine/ "allowNetworkAccess")